ailabspace/turtlebot2-noetic/teleop.md

 ```

 #### Set up PS3 or PS4 controller with USB cable

+This shall be setup on the machine where the joystick will be connected.

 - Plug in your PS3 (DS3) or PS4 (DS4) controller with usb cable, check that it is there